techreturners/js_coding_exercises/docs/exercise008-bonus-activity.md

 When working with objects in JavaScript we often want to access certain properties of an object to, for example, display different or conditional information on a webpage.

-However, sometimes there are situations where we don't know whether certain data exists (like when calling an external API) or where data not existing or being 'null' is normal.
+However, sometimes there are situations where we don't know whether certain data exists (like when calling an external API) or where data not existing or being 'null' is normal/expected.
 If we try and access non-existent properties on an object when an intermediate property does not exist, JavaScript throws an error!

 For example, if we have some users, and we try to access their postcodes but - oh oh!
-They haven't provided addresses, JavaScript errors.
+They haven't provided addresses, JavaScript throws an error.

 ````
 let user = {}; // a user without "address" property